jbaumann/H32_Basic/README.md

 # H32_Basic - A Firmware for the H32 board

-the H32 by Burgduino is an ESP32-board with a lot of functinality, most importantly it features a low-power current of only 250nA, which is unbelievably low for an ESP32-board.
+the H32 by Burgduino is an ESP32-board with a lot of functionality, most importantly it features a low-power current of only 250nA, which is unbelievably low for an ESP32-board.
 It reaches this low current by using a power switch to fully separate the ESP32 and connected sensors from power.
 An RTC can be programmed to turn the system on again after a programmable time.

 This firmware provides the following functionality (without any particular order):
 * OTA Updates